Brahma-fi/console-kit/README.md

 }
 ```

-#### Fetching Automations with Custom Metadata
+#### Fetching Automation Subscriptions

+The `fetchAutomationSubscriptions` function retrieves subscriptions associated with a given account address and blockchain network.
+You can specify a custom metadata type, or use the default structure.

 ConsoleKit provides flexible functions to fetch automation subscriptions with customizable metadata.
 This allows you to tailor the metadata structure to your specific needs.

-##### Fetching Automation Subscriptions

-The `fetchAutomationSubscriptions` function retrieves subscriptions associated with a given account address and blockchain network.
-You can specify a custom metadata type, or use the default structure.

 - **Default Metadata**: If no template is provided, the metadata will include only `baseToken` and `every`.
-See the [BaseMetadata](./src/helpers/AutomationContext/types.ts#L1) type definition.
+See the [BaseMetadata](./src/helpers/AutomationContext/types.ts#L57) type definition.
 - **Custom Metadata**: Specify a template to include additional fields.
-See the [CustomMetadata](./src/helpers/AutomationContext/types.ts#L4) type definition.
+See the [CustomMetadata](./src/helpers/AutomationContext/types.ts#L69) type definition.

 **Example:**